maboglia/CorsoJava/appunti/020_JavaPackages.md

 that Swing uses to provide its pluggable look-and- feel capabilities.

+* javax.swing.plaf.bas
-* javax.swing.plaf.bas Provides user interface objects built according to the Basic look and feel. ic
+Provides user interface objects built according to the Basic look and feel. ic

+* javax.swing.plaf.met
-* javax.swing.plaf.met Provides user interface objects built according to the Java look and feel (once codenamed Metal), al which is the default look and feel.
+Provides user interface objects built according to the Java look and feel (once codenamed Metal), al which is the default look and feel.

+* javax.swing.plaf.mul
-* javax.swing.plaf.mul Provides user interface objects that combine two or more look and feels. ti
+Provides user interface objects that combine two or more look and feels. ti

+* javax.swing.table
-* javax.swing.table Provides classes and interfaces for dealing with
+Provides classes and interfaces for dealing with

 * javax.swing.JTable.

+* javax.swing.text
-* javax.swing.text Provides classes and interfaces that deal with editable and noneditable text components.
+Provides classes and interfaces that deal with editable and noneditable text components.

+* javax.swing.text.html
-* javax.swing.text.htm Provides the class HTMLEditorKit and supporting classes for creating HTML text editors. l
+Provides the class HTMLEditorKit and supporting classes for creating HTML text editors.

+* javax.swing.text.htm
-* javax.swing.text.htm Provides the default HTML parser, along with support classes.l.parser
+Provides the default HTML parser, along with support classes.l.parser

+* javax.swing.text.rtf
-* javax.swing.text.rtf Provides a class (RTFEditorKit) for creating Rich-Text-Format text editors.
+Provides a class (RTFEditorKit) for creating Rich-Text-Format text editors.

+* javax.swing.tree
-* javax.swing.tree Provides classes and interfaces for dealing with javax.swing.JTree.
+Provides classes and interfaces for dealing with javax.swing.JTree.

 * javax.swing.undo Allows developers to provide support for undo/redo in applications such as text editors.

 * javax.transaction Contains three exceptions thrown by the ORB machinery during unmarshalling.

+* javax.transaction.xa
-* javax.transaction.xa Provides the API that defines the contract between the transaction manager and the resource manager,
+Provides the API that defines the contract between the transaction manager and the resource manager,